johnswyoon/johnswyoon/README.md

 ### Hi, I'm John 👋

 ##### NOW
-- ✨ Incoming Software Developer Intern at Canvass AI!
+- ✨ Software Engineering Intern at Canvass AI!
 - 🇨🇦 4A Computer Engineering at University of Waterloo

 ##### BIO